ajozz13/manifest-analyzer/README.md

 currently used at IBC for the manifest testing submission tool.

-Please keep in mind, that a successful test from this tool, makes it likely that your file submissions will be accepted by the standar IBC Air AMS system.
+Please keep in mind, that a successful test from this tool, makes it likely that your file submissions will be accepted by the standard IBC Air AMS system.
 Please use this software at your own convenience and note that we make no warranties whatsoever as of the acceptance of your submitted manifests, as they will be retested on your regular standard submissions.